stevehenderson/jekyll-now/_posts/2015-5-27-CourseraPOSAAssignment2.md

 ---
 layout: post
-title: Coursera Assignment 2 Turn0in
+title: Coursera Assignment 2 Turn-in
 ---

 One of the motivators I'm using to help stay in the coding game is Coursera.